rejetto/hfs/README.md

     If the function returns `true`, other executions on this http request will be interrupted.
     Return another function if you want to execute it in the "upstream" of middlewares.

 - `frontend_css` path to one or more css files that you want the frontend to load.

+- `frontend_js` path to one or more js files that you want the frontend to load.

 Each plug-in can have a `public` folder, and its files will be accessible at `/~/plugins/PLPUGIN_NAME/FILENAME`.